denten-books/plain-text/1-metaphor.md

 Crucially, within the "direct manipulation" paradigm, the full immersion in the mimetic context of the virtual object is aimed at the suspension of disbelief [@laurel_brenda_interface_1986, 76].
 Through use, the mimetic icon usurps the "object of interest."
-The "directness" of the direct manipulation constitutes in fact the illusion of directness.
+The "directness" of direct manipulation in fact constitutes only an illusion of directness.
 Recall in this regard the Heideggerian insight into the nature of tool use.
 In *Being and Time*, Heidegger writes about the particular *handiness* of a tool, like a hammer.
 He writes, "the less we stare at the thing [...] the more actively we use it, the